ladybug-tools/ladybug-tools.github.io/assets/drafts/wikipedia-article-notes.md

 # [Ladybug Tools - Wikipedia Article Notes]( #wikipedia-article-notes.md )

+Useful links
 * https://en.wikipedia.org/wiki/Draft:Ladybug_Tools
 * https://en.wikipedia.org/wiki/User:Chriswmackey
 * https://www.mediawiki.org/wiki/User:Mostapha_roudsari
 * https://en.wikipedia.org/w/index.php?title=User:Mostapha_roudsari&action=edit&redlink=1
 * https://en.wikipedia.org/wiki/User:TheoA

+Action Items
+* Theo:Do we have a deadline in mind?
+My guess is that it will take at least two or three weeks befor I would be happy to present the article to somebody who could submit the article (and we need to find that person too ).
+* Theo: Once there are the SVG logos in the assets/imag folder, I will get them into the Commons.

 ***